A classic lattice-top sour cherry pie with a flaky all-butter crust, plus a host of tips and tricks for making the perfect summer fruit pie.

 - Once you’ve added the butter to the flour mixture, you’ll want to smush any bigger bits of butter flat with your fingertips.
 These flat bits of butter will melt away as the crust bakes and create pockets of air (aka flakiness) in the crust.

 - I recommend adding as much water as you need for things to easily hold together, especially if you’re new to pie making.
 You don’t want things to be gooey at all, but add enough so that you can easily shape the dough into a disc.
-For me, this is usually between 1/2 and 2/3 cup of water.
+For me, this is usually between 1/2 and 2/3 cup of water (for a double crust pie).
 The thinking here is that while water can increase the gluten (gluten is the enemy of flakiness), so does overworking the dough.
 Keeping things on the wetter side means you’ll have less fuss to get it shaped the way you need.

 Fruit Fillings and Thickening Agents

 - For summer pies – berry or stone fruit pies – I like to use ground instant tapioca.
 It holds the filling together without added grit or muddiness.
 You can buy ground tapioca, but I just make my own in my spice grinder.
 For fall pies, I use flour as the thickening agent.

 - Cornstarch can be used too, but the filling really needs to bubble vigorously to get the right set.
 And for very juicy summer fruits, I find the amount needed starts to affect the filling flavor.
 This chart from King Authur Flour is helpful.

 - I’m partial to a wide lattice.
 It gives the pie a more pulled together look and is easier to cut into.
 Of course, thin lattices allow more moisture to escape the pie, so if you’re worried about juiciness, this might be the option for you.
 This is a great tutorial on weaving a pretty lattice.